DJDanl/cpp-docs.pt-br/docs/standard-library/algorithm-functions.md

 ### <a name="parameters"></a>Parâmetros

-`left` Para a substituição primeiro, o primeiro objeto para que seu conteúdo trocado.
+*à esquerda* para a primeira substituição, o primeiro objeto a ter seu conteúdo trocado.
 Para a segunda substituição, a primeira matriz de objetos a ter seu conteúdo trocado.

-`right` Para a substituição primeiro, o segundo objeto a ter seu conteúdo trocado.
+*à direita* para a primeira substituição, o segundo objeto a ter seu conteúdo trocado.
 Para a segunda substituição, a segunda matriz de objetos a ter seu conteúdo trocado.

 ### <a name="remarks"></a>Comentários